Ficus pumila

-Ficus pumila, commonly known as the creeping fig or climbing fig, is a species of flowering plant in the mulberry family, native to East Asia (southern China, southern Japan, Vietnam) and naturalised in parts of the southeastern and south-central United States.
+Ficus pumila, commonly known as the creeping fig or climbing fig, is a species of flowering plant in the mulberry family, native to East Asia (southern China, southern Japan,southern Korea, Vietnam) and naturalised in parts of the southeastern and south-central United States.
 It is also found in cultivation as a houseplant.
 The Latin specific epithet pumila means "dwarf", and refers to the very small leaves of the plant.

 Description

 Ficus pumila is a woody evergreen liana, growing to 2.5–12 m tall.
 The juvenile foliage is much smaller and thinner than mature leaves produced as the plant ages.
 The leaves are oval, cordate, asymmetrical, with opposite veins.
 It is creeping or can behave like a liana and also climb trees, rocks, etc. up to 4 m in height or more.
 The aerial roots secrete a translucent latex that hardens on drying, allowing the stems to adhere to their support.

 It is pollinated by the fig wasp Wiebesia pumilae (syn.
 Blastophaga pumilae), and is fed upon by larvae of the butterfly Marpesia petreus.